Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 * One thing I learned
 I don't even know what to say in this section cause I honestly do not know what is going on in your python script.
 It's just too difficult for me to comprehend each code..
 Just amazed by your extensive work on this..

+### varun's comment

+#### one thing i think is done well

+i like that you used a python script for data parsing - i think its far more effective than jupyter for those types of use cases

+#### one suggestion

+not too much, good work

+#### one thing i learned

+i had no idea that this dataset existed. will definitely be looking into the Searchable Index Diachronica